11 Healthy Vegetarian Recipes During Pregnancy

 7. What should a vegetarian eat in the first trimester?

-You may include more proteins, omega-3 fatty acids such as flaxseeds or chia seeds, and iron-rich foods, such as 1-2 servings of dark leafy greens, 4-5 servings of vegetables and fruits, bean and soy products, quinoa, or other whole grains, legumes, nuts, and prenatal supplements.
-However, the energy requirement during the first trimester is not higher than that of non-pregnant women (2).
+When considering foods to eat during pregnancy, it’s important to include more proteins, omega-3 fatty acids such as flaxseeds or chia seeds, and iron-rich foods.
+These can include 1-2 servings of dark leafy greens, 4-5 servings of vegetables and fruits, bean and soy products, quinoa or other whole grains, legumes, nuts, and prenatal supplements.
+However, keep in mind that the energy requirement during the first trimester is not higher than that of non-pregnant women (2).

 Most women want to try out all kinds of foods during pregnancy.
 So if you have cravings for various foods and are under the impression that vegan diets are boring, hold that thought.
 Because these healthy vegetarian recipes during pregnancy could make you think otherwise.
 A wholesome vegetable khichdi, soup, or salad, offers several nutrients and is perfect to consume during any part of the day.
 However, check the ingredients used in preparing to avoid side effects or allergies.
 You may also take your doctor’s opinion before trying out new recipes.